CACO COMMUNITY CAMPING 2025

-Camp Meriwether is an amazing outdoor venue perfect for families, located on over 790 acres of land that houses 18 large campsites with additional space for field camping.
-All campsites and spaces are available on a first-come, first-served basis.
+Nestled alongside the beautiful Oregon coastline, Camp Meriwether is a spectacular outdoor venue perfect for families.
+With over 790 acres of forest that house 18 large campsites with additional space for field camping, all campsites and spaces, (excluding rentable dorms) are available on a first-come, first-served basis.

 Camp Meriwether, Boy Scouts of America